Camp Chef Woodwind Pellet Grill Review

 SmokedBBQSource is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.
 Learn more

-The Camp Chef Woodwind is one of the most highly recommended pellet grills on the market today.
+The Camp Chef Woodwind has been one of our most recommended pellet grills over the years, so we were excited when they launched the Woodwind Pro.

 Camp Chef sent me this grill for free in return for my honest review.
 All thoughts and opinions are my own.